Saving energy can save you money, and help you pay down your debt faster.

 Avoiding the opposite of multitasking by not making your appliances compete accomplishes many of the same goals.
 The classic example is to cook outdoors or in the microwave when your A/C is doing overtime, but other opportunities abound.

-This is a far from complete list.
+This is a far from a complete list.
 Use your imagination and ingenuity to find other opportunities to multitask your way to lower home energy bills.

 6. Get tactical with your laundry